 Cooperrider, based at Case Western Reserve University, has written widely about Appreciative Inquiry.
 The university’s Weatherhead School of Management hosts a great website – the Appreciative Inquiry Commons, a resource for AI articles, case studies, and events.

 How it works

 Here’s how a typical Appreciative Inquiry session might look, as described by leading practitioners and authors Jane Magruder Watkins and Bernard J. Mohr in a Harvard Business School article entitled, “Change through Appreciative Inquiry.”

 Seek out what is good and right about your organization.
 A company interested in improving client relations could ask: “When have customers been most pleased with our service?
 What can we learn from those moments of success?”

-Look for examples that illuminate an organization's distinctive strengths.
+Look for examples that illuminate an organization’s distinctive strengths.
 When the organization is functioning at its best, what characteristics are present?
-Unlike data or lists, positive stories have the power to stir imagination and generate excitement.
+Unlike data or lists, positive stories have the power to stir the imagination and generate excitement.